DEPI-Projectt/Graduation-Project/README.md

 - `data/processed/`: Cleaned and transformed outputs for analysis.

 ## Notebooks
-The `notebooks/` directory is the core of this repository (primary language: Jupyter Notebook).
-Suggested organization:
+The `notebooks/` directory is the core of this repository (primary language: Jupyter Notebook):
 - `CleanedUKRailways.ipynb`
 - `forecasting.ipynb`